HammerLabML/java-median-relational-glvq/README.md

 ## Background

-This is a short introduction regarding the background of median relational generalized learning vector quantization.
+This is a short introduction regarding the background of median generalized learning vector quantization.
 For a more comprehensive explanation, I recommend to consult [Nebel et al. (2015)][3].